Parable of the Ten Virgins

 The parable of the ten virgins (Matthew 25:1 - 13) was preached by Jesus at Jerusalem's temple.
 It was given on Sunday, April 2 in 30 A.D., just two days before his final Passover on Tuesday.
 Matthew is the only one of the four gospel accounts that records this story centered on virgins.

-The parable revolves around ten virgins who, in the middle of the night, are notified that they must rise up and meet the approaching bridegroom.
-All ten bring their lamps in order to see in the darkness, but only five (referred to as being wise) bring extra oil for their journey (Matthew 25:2).
-The other five (the foolish virgins) take what little oil remains in their lamps and nothing more (verse 3).
+The parable centers around ten virgins who, in the middle of the night, are notified that they must rise and meet the approaching bridegroom.
+All ten bring their lamps to see in the darkness, but only five (referred to as being wise) bring extra oil for their journey (Matthew 25:2).
+The other five (the foolish virgins) take what little oil stays in their lamps and nothing more (verse 3).

 And the foolish (five of the ten virgins) said to the wise, 'Give us some of your oil, because our lamps are going out.'
 But the wise answered, saying, 'No, lest there not be enough for us and for you.
 But instead, go to those who sell . . .'
 (Matthew 25:8 - 9, HBFV throughout).